OctopusDeploy/docs/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md

 Values are matched based on the `key` attribute for `appSettings`, and the `name` element for `applicationSettings` and `connectionStrings`.

-## Replacing Variables Outside appSettings, applicationSettings and connectionStrings {#Configurationfiles-VariablesInFilesReplacingvariablesoutsideappSettings,applicationSettingsandconnectionStrings}
+## Replacing variables outside appSettings, applicationSettings and connectionStrings {#Configurationfiles-VariablesInFilesReplacingvariablesoutsideappSettings,applicationSettingsandconnectionStrings}

 There may be other variables you would like Octopus to replace in your configuration files that are outside both the `appSettings`, `connectionStrings`, and `applicationSettings` areas.
 For example, changing the `loginUrl` for forms authentication in an ASP.NET application: